liuxy1103/BISSG/README.md

 ```

 ## Notice for CVPPP
-This was officially confirmed by the authors of the dataset:
+This was officially confirmed by the authors of the dataset.

 In the second half of 2021, the calculation of the SBD indicator has corrected for the bug (The SBD metric on the leaderboard site was higher than the `bestDice' metric before the end of 2021, but it was later corrected by the website):

 from